readium/webpub-manifest/extensions/divina.md

 Each image in the array is a frame displayed for a slice of `duration` divided by the number of images of the sequence.

-In this case `overflow` is forced to `clipped` while `fit` is inherited from the parent resource (i.e. the target resource for a forward transition and the source for a backward one).

 #### file

 Only used when the type is `animation`, the value of the `file` property is a Link Object pointing to a video to be played before the next resource appears.

-In this case `overflow` is forced to `clipped` while `fit` is inherited from the parent resource.

 #### duration